DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/architect.md

 # System Structure

-The service mesh product enables multi-mesh management and multi-cluster service aggregation governance.
+The service mesh product enables multi-mesh management and multicluster service aggregation governance.
 Users can connect clusters from different sources to the mesh in a multicloud environment for unified traffic and security management.

 In terms of overall architecture, service mesh products can be divided into three levels: global management module, hosted mesh module, and managed cluster mesh.